vacuumlabs/react-custom-validation/README.md

           isEmail: {fn: isEmail, args: {value: email}},
           isUnique: {fn: isUnique, args: {time: 1000, value: email}}
         },
-        // Field(s) validated by this validation.
-Validation library uses this
-        // to determine which fields changes, blurs and submits have to be tracked
-        // and then uses this data to calculate validation-showing info.
-        fields: 'email',
       },
       password: {
         rules: {